Home Page > Camera Portraits

 1958 - The West German Carl Braun Paxette Reflex (a leaf shutter SLR) had an external, top mounted, coupled light meter needle system.

 1959 - The Zeiss Ikon Contarex (known as the Bullseye or Cyclops) was the first focal-plane SLR with a built-in light meter coupled to a viewfinder centre-the-needle needle pointer.
-The lens aperture had to be stopped-down to set an exposure value.
+The pointer showed the counterpart aperture for the selected shutter speed.

 To sum-up the 1950s - the inconveniences of an SLR were ironed-out in this decade; darkened views prior to exposure, followed by complete black-out.
 Metering systems were still in their infancy, and those that existed were not bespoke to the SLR.
 However, in 1959, the Japanese company Nikon introduced their first camera in this class, and it was a total show-stopper.
 The Nikon F was a professional calibre 35mm system SLR, with a focal-plane shutter, instant return mirror, pentaprism and auto-diaphragm design, along with excellent interchangeable lenses and a huge accessory system ... such as an add-on motor drive.
 The F itself was not technologically ground-breaking, but its impact established the 35mm SLR as the dominant professional system, displacing the 35mm Range Finder, and ending the popularity of the medium format twin-lens reflex (TLR).
 More than that, the camera established Japanese manufactures as the new leaders in camera design and manufacturing.